dashbitco/broadway/guides/examples/Amazon SQS.md

 requirements.
 Depending on the number of messages you get, how much processing they need and how much IO work is going to take place, you might need completely different values to optimize the flow of your pipeline.
-The `stages` option avaiable for every set of producers, processors and batchers, among with `batch_size` and `batch_timeout` can give you a great deal of flexibility.
+The `stages` option available for every set of producers, processors and batchers, among with `batch_size` and `batch_timeout` can give you a great deal of flexibility.
 The `stages` option controls the concurrency level in each layer of the pipeline.
 Here's an example on how you could tune them according to